What is a Grain Elevator Worker?

 Working with a grain elevator can be dangerous work.
 With such huge quantities of product being unloaded, there is sometimes a chance of getting caught in the flow of grain to the storage containers.
 Sometimes the machinery will get jammed, and workers will have to use poles or hand tools to remove damaged materials.
 It is important that grain elevator workers follow all safety precautions and guidelines in order to decrease their chances of getting injured.

-Grain elevators are usually built in locations where it is relatively easy to transport grain to the facility, for instance rural areas that are close to railroads, riverbanks, or a section of flatland.
-Unfortunately, it is possible for explosions to take place in grain elevators.
+It is also possible for explosions to take place in grain elevators.
 Grain is highly combustable, and a spark from the machinery can ignite the entire silo, and cause an explosion from the pressure.
 Being a grain elevator worker is a very physical job that requires a person to think quickly on their feet if any problems arise.

 Grain Elevator Workers are also known as: